 - Landscape Sustainability Audit

 Learn how to transform your landscape into a California-friendly garden that will conserve water, reduce runoff, and bring birds and beneficial insects back to your yard.
-Get your FREE Landscape Audit by contacting one of these landscape professionals today.
+You can walk through your own FREE Landscape Audit or get some help from a landscape professional.

-- Turf Removal Rebate Program (Funding available, apply now!)
+- Turf Removal Rebate Program (Funding is no longer available, but a waiting list may be available)

 Are you ready to get rid of your water-guzzling lawn and switch to a drought-tolerant garden?
 If you are interested in making the switch, then please make use of the informational resources available here, and go to the SoCalWaterSmart website to reserve your rebate.